barnaby0101/library-app/README.md

 Bibliotech is a web app that allows users to create an account and add book information for their personal libraries.
 I created it from scratch as a project/demo application.

 **Status**: This project is currently in development.

 ## Some interesting features

 * Served with Express
+* Pages are dynamically generated based on the logged-in user
+* Uses a MySQL backend (3NF)
 * Uses passport-local for session authentication
-* Pages are dynamically generated based on the logged-in user
-* Uses a 3NF MySQL backend
+* Passwords are hashed and salted

 ## Design Comments